Why should I join PLLC?

 Three $10,000 entrance scholarships are available to first-year PLLC scholars.
 Additionally, each student is eligible for up to $5,000 in Stretch Experience funding, which is awarded in the summer between your first and second year.
 After completing a Stretch Experience, students may apply to be considered for the Tavender Award, which will grant an additional $5,000 to the project.
 Visit the Registrar Office’s Awards website for full award details.

 Students in financial need are encouraged to apply for the Supplementary Bursaries program.
 PLLC has provided additional funding to this program for scholars in financial need.

 Can I join the program if I’m not a University of Alberta student?

 No, you must be registered in a UAlberta undergraduate degree to participate.
 If you’re planning to transfer, you can apply to join the College upon your acceptance to UAlberta.

 What costs are associated with the program?

-Regular tuition and fees apply to our courses.
+Regular international or domestic tuition and fees apply to our courses.
 Extra-curricular opportunities are offered at no extra cost.
-Students should speak with their Faculty Approver to see if PLLC courses count towards their primary degree, reducing the cost of PLLC tuition.
+Students should speak with an advisor in their Faculty to see if PLLC courses count towards their primary degree, reducing the cost of PLLC tuition.

 Is PLLC a residential program?

 No, PLLC scholars receive the same opportunities regardless of their place of residence.
-However, applicants who are accepted into the college and apply to live in residence by April 30th are guaranteed a space in Peter Lougheed Hall, if they wish to live there.
+However, applicants who are accepted into the college and apply in advance to live in residence are guaranteed a space in Peter Lougheed Hall, if they wish to live there.